aaronsaray/aaronsaray.com/content/blog/password-complexity-class.markdown

 <!--more-->

-### The Requirements
+## The Requirements

-There are many different requirements that I've come across, but lets focus on the ones that I have defined in this class:
+There are many different requirements that I've come across, but let's focus on the ones that I have defined in this class:

   * Minimum Password Length